 The first of a range of long weekends after Easter, Danes love their Great Prayer Day, Store Bededag.
 This bank holiday is unique to Denmark and popular for short trips to neighbouring countries.

 By Bente D. Knudsen

 Its date varies each year, as a royal decree back in 1686 set it to always be on the fourth Friday after Easter Sunday.
-This year it comes late on 16 May.
+This year it will be on 13 May.